 - Skinny Creamy Chicken Enchiladas

 I hope you enjoy this macro-friendly sweet potato chipotle chicken skillet as much as we do.
 It is full of some of our favorite healthy things.
+And I love recipes that use rotisserie chicken for those nights when it feels like there is no extra time.
 If you’re ever looking for other meal ideas, you should check out my cookbooks.
 I’ve got 3 of them that are full of healthy meals that taste delicious while helping you meet your macros.
 I’m also posting tons on Instagram daily.
 Come hang. xo

 Sweet Potato Chipotle Chicken Skillet